 Adobe Illustrator Tutorial using Wacom Tablet

-In this beginner Adobe Illustrator Tutorial using Wacom Tablet, we will be going through a simple process of inking using the Wacom Tablet and the Pencil Tool.
+In this beginner Adobe Illustrator Tutorial using Wacom Tablet, we will be going through a simple process of inking using the Wacom Tablet, Pencil Tool, and Comic Strip Brushes.
 This will be a hybrid of the same process of inking, adding brushes, and coloring we have been using to get you familiar with the tablet before adding pressure sensitivity.
-Looking to Follow Along?
-Download Brushes, Textures + Tutorial Resources

 Wacom & Pencil Settings